nourqd/fingerprint-thesis-supplementary/README.md

 - Place session JSON files in a 'data/' folder in the same directory as 'analyse.py'

 ## Raw session data
-The 140 collected JSON session files are located in the 'data/' folder.
+The 140 collected JSON session files are located in the 'data/' folder. (author's own data files are included in this repo)